Escorted Tour and Northern LightsIceland

 - Breakfast buffet daily (except arrival day)

-- Volcano film at the Lava Center’s Cinema (day 3)
+- Entrance to the Lava Centre and a volcano film at the Lava Centre’s Cinema (day 4)

-- Northern Lights guided hunt on foot, one selected evening (day 3 or 4)
+- Northern Lights guided hunt on foot one selected evening

 - Round-trip transfers between airports and hotels